HactarCE/Hyperspeedcube/docs/shapes.md

 # Hyperspeedcube shape generator

+## Preface

+The goal of this document is to explain the entirety of the Hyperspeedcube puzzle engine.
+The reader of assumed to be familiar with basic linear algebra and have some geometric intuition.
+In particular, they should be comfortable with vectors as a representation of directions and points in 2D and 3D space, matrices as a representation of linear transformations, and the determinant as a representation of signed area/volume.

 ## Vectorspace Geometric Algebra

 Complex numbers are a system where each number has two components: real and imaginary.
 Geometric Algebra is like complex numbers, but adds _way_ more components.[^complex] For example, 3D VGA (Vectorspace Geometric Algebra) adds _seven_ extra components a total of eight.